Microchip (comics): Punisher Kills the Marvel Universe

-Microchip, here a former member of the United States Air Force who was "kicked out" after Doctor Octopus ripped his legs off, is partnered with the Punisher by Kesselring, a superhuman-hating multi-millionaire who has convinced the Punisher to kill all the world's heroes and villains.
-Before going after his last target Daredevil, the Punisher tells Microchip "Last kill, Micro.
-You get some distance.
-Don't look back.
-You've got any sense, you'll find something else to do with that brain of yours.
-Something worth a damn."
-Microchip's response is a deadpan "Are you telling me to get a life?"
+An alternate universe version of Microchip appears in Punisher Kills the Marvel Universe.
+This version is a former member of the United States Air Force who was "kicked out" after Doctor Octopus ripped his legs off.
+He is partnered with the Punisher by Kesselring, a superhuman-hating multi-millionaire who has convinced the Punisher to kill all the world's heroes and villains.

 Space: Punisher

 Microchip's equivalent is Chip, a robot the Punisher built to aid him in his vendetta against the Six-Fingered Hand.
 When the Punisher confronts a group of renegade Watchers, the true leaders of the Six-Fingered Hand, the entities destroy Chip.
-Though the Punisher is able to escape with his companion's severed head, the face of which he is revealed to have modeled after his murdered son's.
+The Punisher is able to escape with Chip's severed head, who is revealed to be modeled after his murdered son.

 What If?
 Age of Ultron

-The events of What If?: Age of Ultron caused one universe's Thor to drop dead while fighting the Midgard Serpent, which slaughtered the rest of that world's superpowered humans with the assistance of other Asgardian monsters.
-Microchip appears as a member of Nick Fury's Defenders, a group consisting of Earth's remaining non-powered heroes who are holed up in Latveria's Castle Doom.
-After filling a Quinjet with everything from the late Doctor Doom's armory, Microchip and the other Defenders, sans Fury and Black Widow, sacrifice themselves in a kamikaze attack against the Midgard Serpent, giving Black Widow the opportunity to acquire Mjolnir, become the new Thor, and kill the Serpent.
-Microchip and the others who died in this battle are later honored with individualized statues.
+In What If?: Age of Ultron, Microchip appears as a member of Nick Fury's Defenders, a group consisting of Earth's remaining non-powered heroes who are holed up in Latveria's Castle Doom.
+Microchip and the other Defenders, sans Fury and Black Widow, sacrifice themselves in a kamikaze attack against the Midgard Serpent, giving Black Widow the opportunity to acquire Mjolnir, become the new Thor, and kill the Serpent.